tugushigiorgi/MARKET-REST-API-/marketbll-main/README.md

-- The folder **Models** contains classes of logic’s models - it is necessary to develop models according to the diagram (fig.).
+- The folder **Models** contains classes of logic’s models
 - The folder **Interfaces** contains BLL service interfaces.
-- The folder **Services** contains service classes that implement interfaces from the folder **Interfaces** – all services must be implemented according to interfaces from the folder **Interfaces**.
+- The folder **Services** contains service classes that implement interfaces from the folder **Interfaces** –
 - The root folder of the project contains **AutomapperProfile.cs** file to display DAL entities in the BLL model.
-And opposite – implement two-way view
+And opposite
 ```
 Product <-> ProductModel
 Customer <-> CustomerModel